DeVon Franklin: The Truth About Men

 In 2019, he published The Truth About Men: What Men and Women Need to Know.

 Personal life

 Franklin is a Seventh-day Adventist.
 He currently lives in Los Angeles.
 In 2011, he began dating actress Meagan Good, whom he married on June 16, 2012, in Malibu, California.
 The couple stated they remained chaste prior to their marriage.
-In December 2021, it was announced that Franklin had filed to divorce Good, after nine years of marriage.
+In December 2021, it was announced that Franklin had filed for divorce after nine years of marriage.
 Their divorce was finalized in June 2022.

 In 2024, Franklin began dating celebrity trainer Maria Castillo, whom he married on August 2, 2025 at Casa Lago Beverly Hills in California.

 Recognition

 Beliefnet called him one of the "Most Influential Christians Under 40", Variety magazine named him one of the "Top 10 Producers to Watch", and Ebony magazine has named him one of the "Top 100 Influential African-Americans in America".